 by Kit Wertz

-Pictured above is a design I did using orange Marigolds, dark red Mini Gerbera Daisies, Cotinus ‘Smoke Bush’ and Broomcorn.
+Pictured above is a design I did use orange Marigolds, dark red Mini-Gerbera Daisies, Cotinus ‘Smoke Bush’ and Broomcorn.
 With the exception of the Gerbers, these flowers are primarily available only in the fall.
 If you want to learn more about fall flowers, come to our fall floral design class this month at our Floral Design Studio in Torrance.
 You’ll learn all about flowers which you can only get in the fall.

 How to Use a Pumpkin as a Vase

 This is the time of year when it’s fun to create vases out of real pumpkins for our table decorations.
 While it’s tempting to carve the pumpkin early for your floral design, we recommend waiting until the day before your event to do this.

 - Cut an opening in the top that is large enough for the design you want to create.
 You may want to cut a circle and fit in a small glass container to hold the stems of the design.

 - Or, instead of a circle, you may want to cut a square, line the interior with plastic and then slip some soaked floral foam inside to help hold the stems.
 Be sure to trim the plastic so you don’t see it coming out of the pumpkin.